Code-Institute-Submissions/healygi-battleships_MayResub/README.md

 - Passed my project through PEP8 online checker and confirmed there were no issues.
 - Tested my project by giving it invaild inputs: letters when numbers were expected, guesses outside the range of my board, same input twice.
 - Tested it in both my local terminal and the Code Institute Heroku terminal.
+- Fixed uses as described in problems section of the terminal.
+- Tested by a third party, with focus on invalid input.

 # Bugs